onefact/blog.datathinking.org/pages/The Power of Data: Revealing Insights and Pitfalls in Data Analysis - ChatGPT Tweets.md

 The datset is from kaggle: DOI: 10.34740/kaggle/dsv/5685262 The dataset  consists of tweets from the Daily tweets about ChatGPT from Twitter.

-The dataset includes the following columns:
+The dataset includes the following columns: [METADATA]
 tweet_id: Unique identifier for each tweet.
 tweet_created: The date and time when the tweet was created.
 tweet_extracted: The date and time when the tweet was extracted or collected.